Drug & Alcohol Interventions in Connecticut

 Why Choose Us for Interventions in Connecticut?

 Due to Connecticut not having as many resources for interventionist as other states, we tend to see families pick an interventionist that is not perfect for their situation.
 We specialize in finding the right interventionist for every situation and creating a tailored recovery plan in states that have limited resources.
-As a company founded by a family who has struggled with substance abuse, we know what it is like to have a major rift within the household that comes from drugs and alcohol.
+As a company founded by a family who has struggled with substance abuse, we know what it is like to have a significant rift within the household that comes from drugs and alcohol.

 Our employees have taken their life experiences and turned them into their passion for helping families that struggle with substance abuse every day.
-Due to passion fueling our fire, we have become the largest intervention service provider in North America, delivering around 400 successful interventions per year.
+Due to passion fueling our fire, we have become the most significant intervention service provider in North America, delivering around 400 successful interventions per year.
 Call now to speak to an intervention and treatment coordinator.